SixArm/rust-quick-guide/doc/topics/about-the-author/index.md

 ## Professional

 For work, I consult for companies that seek to leverage technology capabilities and business capabilities, such as hands-on coding and growth leadership.
-Clients range from venture capital startups to Fortune 500 enterprises to nonprofit organziations.
+Clients range from venture capital startups to Fortune 500 enterprises to nonprofit organizations.

 For technology capabilities, I host repositories for developers who work with architecture decision records, functional specifications, system quality attributes, git workflow recommendations, monorepo versus polyrepo guidance, and hands-on code demonstrations.